bitcoinops/bitcoinops.github.io/_topics/en/op_checksigfromstack.md

   don't allow specifying an arbitrary message.
 The message they use is derived from the transaction executing the signature-checking opcode.
-  This allows them to verify that the signature matches a certain public key and that the the private key used to generate both of those objects was used to authorize the spend.
+  This allows them to verify that the signature matches a certain public key and that the private key used to generate both of those objects was used to authorize the spend.
 That mechanism is powerful enough to secure Bitcoin UTXOs, but it precludes using digital signatures to authenticate other types of data in the Bitcoin system.
 The ability